sgmonda/formelio/readme.md

 # Usage

 Once installed, you'll be able to import and use it from your Javascript/Typescript code.
-Here a simple example of a simple login form, without validation or password hiding (please, don't do this in production 😜):
+Here's a simple example of a simple login form, without validation or password hiding (please, don't do this in production 😜):

 ```javascript
 import React, { useState } from 'react';